 - Your mortgage specialist will advise you about the documentation (income confirmation, down payment confirmation, etc.) you'll need to supply upon conditional approval of your mortgage.
 Any conditions must be met for your mortgage to be fully approved.

-You're under no obligation when you're pre-approved, but you should still feel comfortable with the amount and terms of your pre-approved mortgage.
-That's why it's vital that you review all your personal expenses and have some idea of your future expenses before you talk with a mortgage specialist about pre-approval.
+You are under no obligation by getting pre-approved, but you want to be comfortable with the amount and terms of your pre-approved mortgage.
+That's why it's essential that you review all your personal expenses and have a good idea of your future expenses before you talk with a mortgage broker or lender about pre-approval.
 Learn more about knowing how much you can afford.